-It sounds like the Hittites weren’t with You, that they worshiped false gods.
+People like the Hittites weren’t with You, and they worshiped false gods.

 I’m curious about what kind of people they were, but I also want to know more about…

 Zedekiah’s Broken Promise

 1 The word which came unto Jeremiah from the LORD, when Nebuchadnezzar king of Babylon, and all his army, and all the kingdoms of the earth of his dominion, and all the people, fought against Jerusalem, and against all the cities thereof, saying,

 34:1-35:19 – The first major division of the book (chapters 2-35) now draws to a close.
 Jeremiah’s warnings and exhortations to Judah are concluded with a historical appendix (chapters 34-35), a technique used to conclude the third major division of the book (chapters 39-45), as well.